Frequently Asked Questions

 What is the member’s pick-up process?

-For first-time Herdshare Member’s pick up, we will meet you down by the Milk Shed to go over the process.
-Located in the Fridge, each member picking up on that designated day has a color-coded lid assigned to them.
+For weekly milk shareholders, located in the fridge, each member has a color-coded lid assigned to them that week.
 Your color will be written down on the whiteboard with the amount of milk you are allocated to pick up.
 If you need more or less milk, or need to cancel/reschedule for the week, you must notify us 24 hours in advance.
-I only bottle the exact milk that is sold for the day.
+The exact quantity of Milk is bottled for weekly milkshare members picking up that day.
 The rest of the milk goes into making dairy products.
 No extra milk will be stored at the Milk Shed.

-Instructions are located within the Milk Shed, we accept Cash or Venmo.
-In addition, the Milk Shed hosts weekly vendors who will have color-coded or special envelopes to use for their products.
+Twisted Oak Farm only accepts cash or Venmo.
+Instructions are located within the Milk Shed.
+In addition, the Milk Shed hosts weekly vendors who will have color-coded or specially marked envelopes to use for their products.
 Each vendor needs to be paid independently.

 Payments must be made at the time of pick up.
+We firmly believe in the honor system which is why we value meeting each and every one of our members.
 For monthly payments, payments are due on the first pickup day of the month.

 What are your cleaning practices before and after milking?